gre/gl-transition-libs/README.md

 The library will map JavaScript types to your GLSL fragment.
 However, there is some conventions for the GLSL to be compatible with this library.

-The only requirement is that you need a **"progress" float uniform** which will be changed over the duration time from 0.0 to 1.0.
+The only 2 requirements is that you need a **"progress" float uniform** and a **"resolution" vec2 uniform**.
+The `progress` uniform will be changed over the duration time from 0.0 to 1.0.
+The `resolution` uniform contains the canvas size.

-You can customize the name of that parameter by giving a `{ progress: "customname" }` option object in second argument of the Transition definition.
+You may customize the name of the `progress` parameter by giving a `{ progress: "customname" }` option object in second argument of the Transition definition.
+Same for `resolution`.

 Most of the library you will define is about moving from an image to another.
 For that need, the convention we are taking is to name your `uniform sample2D` variables: `from` and `to`.